wandb/docs/docs/guides/model_registry/link-new-model-version.md

 # Link a new model version

-Link a model version to the registered model with the W&B App or programmatically with the Python SDK.
+Link a model version to a registered model with the W&B App or programmatically with the Python SDK.

 ## Programmatically link a model

+Programmatically link a model to the W&B Model Registry within or outside of a [W&B run](../runs/intro.md).

 <Tabs
   defaultValue="within"